oneapi-src/oneDNN/rfcs/20230524-vtune-pdinfo-task/README.md

 primitive kind task, then within each of these groups they will get the list of primitives effectively executed as shown in verbose trace (so unique primitive descriptor).

+As an extra step, we can also align jit dump output names to align with kernel name calls, that users of JIT_DUMP functionality can know which binary was called in which primitive execution.
+Here, when registering jit kernel to the profiler (VTune/Linux prof), we will have to pass the binary filename.